rexrainbow/phaser3-rex-notes/docs/docs/ui-sizer.md

         - Padding : `'+n'`, or `'-n'`.
     - `onResizeCallback` : A default resize callback will be assigned interanlly.
 - `width`, `height` : Minimum width, minimum height.
-- `orientation` : Main orientation of the sizer.
+- `orientation` : Orientation of the sizer.
     - `'left-to-right'`, `'horizontal'`,`'h'`, `'x'`, or `0` : Arrange game objects from left ot right.
 Default value is `0`.
     - `'top-to-bottom'`, `'vertical'`,`'v'`, `'y'`, or `1` : Arrange game objects from top to bottom.
 - `rtl` :